 The curriculum is built around the Board of Education (BoE) which is a control board with a microcontroller, all the required circuitry and a small prototype breadboard that can be used for electronics and robotics experiments.
 The microcontroller on the BoE is the BASIC Stamp.
 The BASIC Stamp can be programmed on a PC using an extended version of the BASIC language.
 The programs are downloaded to the BASIC Stamp through a PC serial port.
 Parallax curriculum covers the following topics: What's a microcontroller?, Robotics!, Earth Measurements, Industrial Control, Basic Analog and Digital and StampWorks).

-In addition to the BoE, it is possible to purchase BASIC Stamp build-it-yourself control boards from Parallax.
+It is possible to purchase BASIC Stamp build-it-yourself control boards from Parallax.
 Another board that has similar characteristics to the BASIC Stamp is the OOPic from Savage Innovations.

 Overall, I would say that it is easier to build different types of robots and explore the mechanics apsects of robotics with the LEGO MindStorms set.
 But the Parallax kits is better suited to learn electronics fundamentals.
 Both LEGO and BoE provide enough material to learn programming.